armory/docs/content/en/docs/installation/armory-deployments-for-spinnaker.md

 Your Armory Enterprise (or OSS Spinnaker) instance must meet the following requirements:

 - Version 2.24 or later (or OSS 1.24 or later)
-- The Armory Agent Plugin installed in your instance.
-The Agent has requirements of its own, which have been included on this page as well as instructions for a proof-of-concept installation of the Agent.
-For more information about the Agent, see [Armory Agent for Kubernetes Quickstart Installation]({{< ref "armory-agent" >}}).
 - A supported Operator or Halyard version.
 For information about what version of Halyard or Operator is supported, see the [release notes]({{< ref "rn-armory-spinnaker" >}}) for your Armory Enterprise version.

 ### Networking